andreshyer/PREOS/README.md

 ## Peng-Robinson Equation of State Solver

-This script is meant to be able to solve primarly the partial vapor fugacities of compound in a mixture using the PREOS and equations found in "Chemical, Biochemical, and Engineering Thermodynamics" by Stanley I. Sandler.
+This script is meant to be able to solve primarly the partial vapor fugacities of the compounds in a mixture using the PREOS and equations found in "Chemical, Biochemical, and Engineering Thermodynamics" by Stanley I. Sandler.

 This solver can also solve the Z and molar volumes of a mixture both in vapor and liquid phase.

 This script was made for a project in CLSE 305 at VCU, if someone in the future finds this script, please do not copy it.
-This was put on GitHub for anyone wanting to use the PREOS easily can do so.
+This was put on GitHub so anyone wanting to use the PREOS can easily do so.

 ## Solving for Z of a single component
     compounds = {'oxygen': 1.0}